 The blood and tissue in the placenta and umbilical cord contain millions of stem cells that are the building blocks of our bodies.
-They can assist in healing, recovery and treatments to help restore the body and enhance lives.
-They create new blood and tissue cells in a person’s body when injected/transplanted.
-They have the potential to help treat many diseases such as diabetes, stroke, autism and ALS.
+They can assist in healing, recovery, and treatments to help restore the body and enhance lives.
+They have the potential to help treat many medical conditions, such as cardiovascular diagnoses, stroke, autism, and multiple sclerosis.

-Stem cells from the blood in the placenta and umbilical cord are currently being used to help treat 80+ diseases.
-As more research and clinical studies are completed there will be many more ways these stem cells are used.
-This link has a list of diseases that stem cells are being used to help treat the disease: https://cellsure.com/value
+There are currently 80+ diseases being treated with stem cells from the blood in the placenta and umbilical cord as an FDA-approved standard of care.
+Ongoing clinical trials are studying additional applications for stem cells from cord blood and birth tissue.
+As more research and clinical studies are completed there will be many more ways these newborn stem cells are used.

 Cord blood is the stem cell rich blood that remains in the umbilical cord and placenta immediately after the baby is born.
 Stems cells found in cord blood are hematopoietic, meaning they mature into blood cells.
 They are the source of red blood cells, white blood cells, platelets, and are the foundation of our immune system.
 Although routinely discarded, cord blood provides millions of life-saving stem cells that can only be saved at birth.

 Cord tissue refers to the umbilical cord itself.
-It is a rich source of mesenchymal stem cells which are different from the stem cells in cord blood.
-They are being researched extensively in the area of Regenerative Medicine.
-Most other companies are just collecting and storing the whole tissue without isolating the stem cells it contains.
-CellSure has a unique processing technique that allows you to capture and benefit from both the blood and the tissue.
-This provides a combination of the hematopoietic and mesenchymal stem cells for future treatment options.
+It is a rich source of mesenchymal stem cells (MSC), which are different from the stem cells in cord blood.
+These MSCs are being researched extensively in the area of regenerative medicine.
+Most cord blood banks that offer cord tissue “storage” are just storing pieces of tissue without isolating the stem cells it contains.
+CellSure has a unique processing technique that makes it possible to capture stem cells from the tissue for future treatment options.

 Unlike the umbilical cord, the placenta is a shared organ containing both maternal and fetal stem cells.
 Only the stem cells on the fetal side are used in regenerative medicine.
 The placenta can be collected and stored at birth.
 A few other companies are just storing small pieces of the placenta tissue.
-CellSure has a unique processing technique that allows you to capture and benefit from both the blood and the tissue.
-This provides a combination of the hematopoietic and mesenchymal stem cells for future treatment options.
+CellSure has a unique processing technique that makes it possible to capture stem cells from the placenta tissue.
+This provides a combination of stem cell types for future treatment options.

-Let us know as early as possible.
-It is best to make this decision before the 30th week of your pregnancy.
-More than half of all babies are delivered early.
+Please let us know as early as possible.
+It is best to make this decision before the 30th week of your pregnancy because more than half of all babies are delivered early.
 However, CellSure can accommodate if other arrangements need to be made by calling client services @ 866-646-6171.

-This maybe done prior to delivery by calling client services @ 866-646-6171 and someone will be happy to assist you in getting that changed.
+Prior to your baby’s delivery, you can change your mind from donating to storing by calling client services @ 866-646-6171 and someone will be happy to assist you.